mauriaristi/otilib/README.md

+# OTILIB: An opensource library for arbitrary-order automatic differentiation using Order Truncated Imaginary (OTI) Numbers.

 # OVERVIEW #

 **OTILIB**

 This is the repository of the Order Truncated Imaginary numbers (OTI numbers) implemented in different programming languages.
-OTI numbers is the extension of Dual numbers such that they can compute high order derivatives with respect to multiple variables.
-OTIs provide a concise extension of the Dual numbers ( a + b eps, eps^2 = 0 ) and are applicable to computing high order derivatives of computer functions at execution time.
+OTI numbers is the extension of Dual numbers to compute high-order derivatives with respect to multiple variables.
+OTIs provide a concise extension of the Dual numbers ( $a + b \epsilon, \epsilon^2 = 0$ ) and are applicable to computing high order derivatives of computer functions at execution time.

-OTI numbers are hereby implemented in multiple programming languages.
+OTI numbers are herein implemented in multiple programming languages.
 The core implementation is in C and supports various techniques to efficiently treat scalar and array operations such as matrix multiplication, vector dot product, etc.

-Ongoing research is currently being developed in order to determine the best implementation version of OTIs.
+Ongoing research is currently towards efficient implementation of a Fortran version to determine the best implementation version of OTIs.

 Currently three implementations are supported:
 * Dynamic-Dense,